LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 In App 1 we're going to store a single string in an HTTP cookie.

-Using express, make an app that renders an html page that with a form that does a post of the users name and then store their given name in a cookie.
+Using express, make an app that renders an html page with a form that does a post of the users name and then store their given name in a cookie.
 Parse cookies using a cookie parsing node package.
 Display the user's name on the page if you have it in the cookie.
 The user should also have a "clear name" button.